schoen/unicast-extensions/rfcs/draft-gilmore-taht-240-v4uniext.md

 technologies are creating new demands, and internet-accessible servers will need to be dual stacked for a long time to come.

-In 2008 [@I.D.FULLER08], and 2010 [@I.D.WILSON10] first proposed that the
+In 2008 [@I-D.fuller-240space], and 2010 [@I-D.wilson-class-e] first
-240/4 address space become usable - the first draft mandating no explicit use; the second, as "private" RFC1918-like addresses.
+proposed that the 240/4 address space become usable - the first draft mandating no explicit use; the second, as "private" RFC1918-like addresses.
 Neither of these drafts became Internet Standards, yet the network community generally implemented them in major operating systems anyway.
 Few people have noticed, since there was and still is no straightforward way to have such an IPv4 address block globally allocated for your network.

 Treating 240/4 as routable unicast is now a de facto standard, with support in all the major operating systems except Windows, and only a